+Level 3 Discipline Minimum Discipline Maximum Discipline Elementary (3) days of Out-of-School Suspension Local interventions and support (10) days of Out-of-School Suspension Local interventions and support Middle/High (5) days of Out-of-School Suspension Local interventions and support (10) days of Out-of-School Suspension Local interventions and support

-Elementary Level 3 Discipline Response: Discipline responses range from three (3) days of Out-of-School Suspension to ten (10) days of Out-of-School Suspension with a student disciplinary hearing referral.
-Student disciplinary hearing consequences can include long-term suspension, expulsion, or permanent expulsion, in additional to an opportunity to attend an alternative education program.
-A combination of local interventions, supports, and a disciplinary response may also be appropriate.
+A level 3 discipline response may include a disciplinary hearing referral.
+Student disciplinary hearing responses can include long-term suspension, expulsion, or permanent expulsion with an opportunity to attend an alternative education program.
+A combination of local interventions and supports may also be appropriate.